 Use handy apps

 It’s wise to make use of apps that can help you record with better audio quality on your phones.
-The built-in Voice Memo App on iOS can already record excellent audio, but to improve it even further, all you need to do is go to Settings > Voice Memos > Audio Quality and change the quality to Lossless.
-Lossless is a non-compressed audio file so that means audio data is exactly the same as the original source.
+The built-in Voice Memo App on iOS already makes excellent audio.
+But to improve it even further, you need to go to Settings > Voice Memos > Audio Quality and change the quality to Lossless.
+This gives you audio data that is exactly the same as the original source.

-If you want more control, there’s the Voice Record Pro app which lets you keep distortion down to a minimum, increase sample rate, bit rate, and more.
+If you want even more control, there’s the Voice Record Pro app.
+This lets you keep distortion down to a minimum, increase sample rate, bit rate, and more.
 For Android users, the Titanium Recorder app has one of the best and complete solutions to sound recording; it lets you adjust the sample rate, bit rate, gain, plus it has other convenient features.

 Opt for an external microphone

-If you solely rely on your mobile phone to record interviews and discussions, you might want to invest in an external microphone now.
-External microphones can improve the audio quality of your phone recordings and can even make it seem professionally-made.
+If you have the budget for it, you might want to invest in an external microphone.
+External microphones can make your phone recordings seem professionally made.
 Here are some great external mics you can use for your audio recordings:

-- Comica CVM-VS08 – Comica CVM-VS08 is a portable phone mic for both iPhones and Android phones with an aluminum body, and picks up only minimal background noise.
+- Comica CVM-VS08 – A portable phone mic for both iPhones and Android phones with an aluminum body, and picks up only minimal background noise.

-- Rode SmartLav+ – The Rode SmartLav+ is an omnidirectional lavalier mic that provides great movie-quality sound.
+- Rode SmartLav+ – An omnidirectional lavalier mic that provides great movie-quality sound.

-Before you buy an external microphone though, you need to make sure it’s compatible with your phone.
-If you have the latest iPhones and Android phones, you’re definitely going to need Lightning connectors and USB-C ports for some external mics.
+Make sure that the external microphone is compatible with your phone.
+If you have the latest iPhone or Android phone, you may need lightning connectors and USB-C ports for some external mics.

 Do a test recording

-And of course, for scheduled interviews, focus groups, or discussions, you need to do a test recording.
+For scheduled interviews, focus groups, or discussions, you need to do a test recording.
 Go to your chosen location, record, and see if you will have a great audio recording.
-If not, analyze the environment and your equipment, and assess what you need to do to improve the quality of the audio.
+If you’re unable to, analyze the environment and your equipment, and assess what you need to do to improve the quality of the audio.

 Mobile phones are handy when it comes to recording and with these tips, you’ll surely have great audio for every research, podcast, interview, and more.